 St Mary’s College

-“Our hometown of Derry has overcome many adversaries; what was once a trouble-stricken city is now filled with peace and love.
+Our hometown of Derry has overcome many adversaries; what was once a trouble-stricken city is now filled with peace and love.
 Our past has enabled us to develop a strong culture of togetherness and our multi-cultural society has helped us to pave the way for a bright future together.”

 Lumen Christi College

-“On behalf of Lumen Christi College, we believe it is important that we look beyond our troubled history and focus on the betterment of ourselves and generations to come prioritising cultural inclusion and appreciation and, overcoming our sectarianism and prejudice.
+On behalf of Lumen Christi College, we believe it is important that we look beyond our troubled history and focus on the betterment of ourselves and generations to come prioritising cultural inclusion and appreciation and, overcoming our sectarianism and prejudice.
+From ‘Plantation to Peace’ we are proud of the developments that we have already made and are excited to build on this in the future.”

 Thornhill College

-St Brigid’s College
+St Joseph’s College

 Travelling forward together we can make our world and the places where we live attractive for everyone regardless of colour, creed, or culture as we unashamedly and intentionally focus on ‘safety, prosperity and quality of life for all.’
-And we don’t have to wait for a Gandhi, a King or a Mandela.
-We are the ones who can bring about the change we all wish to see.

-Peace building in the Pews
+Ramping up Reconciliation – Peace building in Pews

 There is no denying that mistakes were made, wrong roads taken and hurt visited on a multitude of people.
 Bottom line all suffered together and all felt the breath of death.
 But there comes a time when it is right to do what is right and nothing captures that better than an imaginative initiative entitled ‘Peacebuilding in the Pews,’ that entailed leaving behind the midnight of desperation and moving on towards a daybreak of hope.